Step 2: Tell yourself that it is a bad idea. Say "NO" aloud. Don't be afraid to say it firmly.

 I'm so helpful, right?

-We went to a Paws With A Cause information meeting tonight with Amelia.
-We did everything we could to prepare our daughter for this one hour meeting.
+We went to a Paws With A Cause information meeting tonight with Miss A. We did everything we could to prepare our daughter for this one hour meeting.
 AND, as I expected, it was still a failure.

 To prep her for the meeting, we ensured she had a good, solid nap and a filling dinner right before we left.
 We brought toys, her favorite book and stuffed animal, a pacifier, and a water cup to occupy her.
 When we arrived she instantly screamed and tried to run away from us as we sat down at a table.
 Bill tried putting her on his lap and she screamed.
 I put her on my lap and gave her the pen to draw with but that only lasted about a minute.
 Then she wanted down.
 I put her down and she slammed her water cup on the table.
 Then she started playing peek a boo behind my chair and giggling.
 Then she was instantly bored again and started whining.
 I whispered to Bill, "GET HER OUT OF HERE!"